Build Daily

 The page should show the work, not explain around it.

 The screen should show the decision or action.
-These examples show change pricing, bid setup, service completion, timesheet review, and agreement routing with real demo records.
+These examples show change pricing, bid setup, service completion, timesheet review, and agreement routing with sample records.

 Change work stays billable Scope, pricing, files, packet status, and review decisions stay with the job.